peereflits/Shared.Contentful/README.md

 The generated classes are based on the content-types in your Contentful space/environment and are generated as .NET/C# partial records with properties that match the (required or optional) fields in the content-types.
 The generated files do have a dependency on `Contentful.Core.Models` in the `contentful.csharp`-[package](https://www.nuget.org/packages/contentful.csharp/).

 **Note:** This project is a clone and refactor of the [Contentful.ModelsCreator.Cli](https://github.com/contentful/dotnet-models-creator-cli) that at the time of creating this project ran on .NET Core 2.1.
+This repository is now a public archive.

 ## Prerequisites
 The CLI tool uses the "global tools" feature of .NET 8 and requires the .NET 8 SDK to be installed: https://dotnet.microsoft.com/en-us/download/dotnet/8.0 .